Don’t discharge patients presenting emergently with acute cholecystitis without first offering laparoscopic cholecystectomy.

 Avoid elective hernia repair for minimally symptomatic ventral hernias in patients with severe obesity without consideration for obesity management.

 Obesity is an independent risk factor for complications following ventral hernia repair.
 These include longer length of hospital stay, surgical site infection, and recurrence.
 Ventral hernia patients with asymptomatic or mild symptoms that do not interfere with daily function may be at low risk for developing acute symptoms (bowel obstruction, strangulation).
 Patients with severe obesity and ventral hernias should be considered for multidisciplinary evaluation with the intent to improve their weight and related diseases, prior to proceeding with elective hernia repair.

 Avoid unnecessary perioperative fasting for elective general surgical procedures.

-Fasting after midnight used to be the standard of care before surgery, with thought to reduce pulmonary aspiration risk with an empty stomach.
-There is adequate data that prolonged fasting is associated with increased perioperative insulin resistance, delayed recovery and poorer outcomes.
-Based on this, the American Society of Anesthesiologists and other organizations recommend refraining from solid food for 6 hours before surgery, while intake of clear fluids is permitted until 2 hours before surgery.
+Fasting after midnight used to be the standard of care before surgery, but there is adequate data that prolonged fasting is associated with increased perioperative insulin resistance, delayed recovery and poorer outcomes.
+Based on this, the American Society of Anesthesiologists and other organizations recommend refraining from solid food for 6–8 hours before surgery without increased aspiration or regurgitation in healthy patients.